-A coastal city on Mexico’s Pacific Coast, Ensenada is the third largest city in the state of Baja.
+A coastal city on Mexico’s Pacific Coast, Ensenada is the third-largest city in the state of Baja.
 Founded in 1542 Ensenada earned the nickname: “the Cinderella of the Pacific” due to its popularity as a port for cruise ships.
 The city has a population today of 279,769 people and is roughly sixty-two miles south of the U.S. border.
-A vibrant port city, Ensenada is also home to naval and military bases and draws a myriad of tourists annually from around the world with its beautiful location in Baja and a plethora of things to do.
+A vibrant port city, Ensenada is also home to naval and military bases and draws tourists annually from around the world with its beautiful location in Baja and a bunch of cool things to do.

 When Prohibition passed in the U.S., Ensenada saw a bloom as a tourist destination.
 While Tijuana, much closer to the border, experienced a higher population boom during Prohibition, Ensenada finally began to explode in the 1950s.
 Today, much of the city’s economy is tourism, fishing, and agriculture.